Keensight-AI-Building-Blocks/Jobs_Gathering_indeed/README.md

-# Job Scraper for Indeed.com
+# Job Scraper for Indeed.com and Certification, roadmap Recommendation System.

 ## Description

-This script automates the process of extracting job postings from Indeed.com based on user-defined job title and location.
+This script automates the process of extracting job postings from Indeed.com and Certification, roadmap Recommendation System based on user-defined job title and location.
 It uses **Selenium** for web scraping and **Pydantic** for input validation and data modeling.
-The extracted job details are saved into a CSV file for easy analysis.
+The results are saved into a CSV and JSON files for easy analysis.

 ---